CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0502-Configuring self-service password reset.md

 ### Task 1: Configure password writeback

+In this task you will enable password writeback in Azure AD Connect so that password resets made in Azure AD can update the on-premises AD DS password.

 1. Sign in to **SEA-SVR1** as **Contoso\\Administrator** with the password **Pa55w.rd** and close **Server Manager**.

 2. On the desktop, double-click **Azure AD Connect**.